-B e l o w find our current holdings, really.
+find our current holdings, really.
 The first three form our slightly larger positions.
 We invest long-term, 2 years or greater.
 Markets go both ways, yet some of our future can be seen clearly now.
 That is our target.
-We also realize that we are not strictly diversified.
-Quite clearly, we position radically for trend-driven secular shift(e-commerce, SVOD, etc.) All dividends are reinvested.
-Our average time horizon is now 11 years.
-Our holdings include 7 equity positions, call options, and cash(averaging 10%.)

-Amazon remains the epic growth stock of the age.
+Amazon remains one of the epic growth stocks of the age.
+AMZN isn’t even close to done.
 Founder/CEO Jeff Bezos is doing what the Soviets couldn’t.
 AMZN is taking over the world, but in such a way that they become integral to non-retail industries.
 Amazon doesn’t want every industry.
 They want to sell goods and services to every industry.
 “Look regulators–no monopoly.”
 Forget the P/E on AMZN.
 Buy on a 3%-8% pull-back, if not bad company news.
 Amazon passes on a lot of conference call questions.

 On July 11th StockJaw called–“AMZN, BUY below $950.00.”
 AMZN opened that day at $993.00.
 Forty-one days later AMZN hit our buy price.
 Five weeks after that, on 9-26-17, it hit an intraday low of $931.75–the cheapest since our “BUY” call.
 Which means we called 98.2% of the discount for AMZN that the market provided.
 It’s now $1156.16.
 If purchased at our $950.00 call, it translates into a 21.5% move in eight weeks.